HamedHaddadi/readet/README.md

 ``` console
 ./run.py <name of the functions>
 ```
+### Instantiate classes and run functions

-currently, three choices are supported:
+currently, these choices are supported but I am adding features weekly: <br/>
-_query_pdf_: which is used to query a pdf document using self-reflective Retrieval Augmented Generation
-_search_scholar_: which is used to search the google scholar and output the results in an interactive graph
+➡️ _query_pdf_: which is used to query a pdf document using self-reflective Retrieval Augmented Generation <br/> ➡️ _search_scholar_: which is used to search the google scholar and output the results in an interactive graph <br/>
-_schema_from_pdf_: which is used to extract schema from pdf for building databases
+➡️ _schema_from_pdf_: which is used to extract schema from pdf for building databases <br/>
+➡️ _query_pdf_and_search_: which is used to query a pdf file for specific information and perform a more comprehesive search on retrieved information. <br/>